KatieProchilo/ContainerTraining/README.md

 </b>
 </code></pre>

 > **IMPORTANT** You want to make sure that the dll referenced in the last line of your dockerfile (TodoApi.dll in this case) matches what will be produced by your application.
 Meaning if you named your application something other than TodoApi then you will need to change this line.
-If you don't, you will get a strange error like the following <b>Did you mean to run dotnet SDK commands?
-Please install dotnet SDK from</b> and you wont know what is causing it.
+If you don't, you will get a strange error like the following **Did you mean to run dotnet SDK commands?
+Please install dotnet SDK from** and you wont know what is causing it.

-We also want to create a <b>.dockerignore</b> (don't forget the '.' in front of the name) this will make sure we keep the image as fast and as small as possible by ignoring files we don't care about.
+We also want to create a **.dockerignore** (don't forget the '.' in front of the name) this will make sure we keep the image as fast and as small as possible by ignoring files we don't care about.
 Place it in the root of your project directory (same as Dockerfile).
 We are excluding the bin and obj folders, as well as stuff associated with VSCode and git, but you can add anything you don't need packaged in the container.

 <pre><code><b>.dockerignore
 .env